How Facebook’s New Ad Policy Could Affect Marketers

 A new policy could bring meaningful change to the platform.

 It seems as though Facebook is in the news every other week in 2018.
-Between the disastrous Cambridge Analytica scandal and the subsequent hearings, apologies, and policy updates, its reach is impossible to deny and hard to ignore.
+Between the disastrous Cambridge Analytica scandal and the subsequent hearings, apologies, and policy updates, Facebook’s reach is impossible to deny and hard to ignore.

 However, users will also have the opportunity to do some good by leaving positive feedback.
 Whether anyone will do so remains to be seen, but the ability to leave positive ad feedback is not without meaning.

 Though Facebook and Google hold a duopoly in the U.S. ad market share, other sites and platforms are starting to crop up as viable traffic sources.
-According to a new study by analytics company Parse.ly, platforms like Flipboard and Pinterest are gaining on Facebook and Google’s referral rates.
+According to a new study by analytics company Parse.ly, platforms like Flipboard and Pinterest are starting to gain on Facebook and Google’s referral rates.
 Different sites will work for different brands, but seeing a diversification of traffic sources is a testament to the diversification of overall marketing strategy.